Injury prevention programmes – Hamstring/Ankle strains

 Ankle ligament sprains, generally of the ligaments on the outside of the ankle, are another common and potentially preventable injury.
 Identified risk factors for lateral ankle sprain include a previous ankle sprain, reduced range of ankle motion, and poorer balance (de Noronha et al., 2006).
 It has been found that undertaking neuromuscular exercise training or wearing an ankle brace can each halve the risk of ankle sprain, especially after an initial ankle injury (Verhagen & Bay, 2010).

-At KneeCare in Auckland our ankle and knee specialists can provide the individual or team with a variety of services, including comprehensive screening protocols aimed at predicting and progressing performance, as well as risk identification and injury prevention programmes.
+At KneeCare in Auckland our specialised ankle and knee physiotherapists can provide the individual or team with a variety of services, including comprehensive screening protocols aimed at predicting and progressing performance, as well as risk identification and injury prevention programmes.